 (b) a partially erected dwelling, being the first dwelling to be owned by the person in the State, and to complete that dwelling,

-may, not later than 90 days after the date of the contract to purchase the dwelling, on behalf of the person lodge with the chief executive officer an application in the prescribed form for the granting to the person of the whole or any part of the amount of the incidental expenses incurred or to be incurred by the person in connection with a purchase or purchase and completion referred to in this subsection.
+may, not later than 90 days after the date of settlement of the contract to purchase the dwelling, on behalf of the person lodge with the chief executive officer an application in the approved form for the granting to the person of the whole or any part of the amount of the incidental expenses incurred or to be incurred by the person in connection with a purchase or purchase and completion referred to in this subsection.

 (1a) Despite subsection (1), the chief executive officer may, in a particular case, allow an application to be lodged after the expiry of the period referred to in that subsection if the chief executive officer is satisfied that reasonable grounds exist to justify late lodgement of the application.